Mission, Goals and Objectives

 To promote diversity among the dietetics profession with an affordable, accessible

 internship that successfully prepares entry-level registered dietitian nutritionists

 to be leaders in the nutrition and wellness community.

 To prepare successful, competent entry-level Registered Dietitian Nutritionists.

 - At least 80% of program interns complete program requirements within 13.5 months (150%

-- Of graduates who seek employment, 80% are employed in nutrition and dietetics or related fields within 12 months of graduation.
+- Of graduates who seek employment, at least 80% are employed in nutrition and dietetics

-- 80% of program graduates take the CDR credentialing exam for dietitian nutritionists
+- At least 80% of program graduates take the CDR credentialing exam for dietitian nutritionists

 - The program’s one-year pass rate (graduates who pass the registration exam within

 - 80% of graduates who respond to a survey, will rate themselves as “prepared” or above

 - 80% of employers who respond to a survey on program graduates, will rate Harper graduates

 * Program outcomes data is available upon request